 Penn State has developed comprehensive guidance for both personal and University-affiliated travel during the COVID-19 pandemic.
 These guidelines have been developed with the health and safety of the entire University community in mind, in accordance with the latest information and requirements from the Pennsylvania Department of Health, the governor’s office, the Centers for Disease Control and Prevention, and the U.S. Department of State.
 All Penn Staters are being asked to follow these basic guidelines in the interest of their own health, and for the common good.

-Penn State is strongly discouraging faculty, staff and students from engaging in personal travel.
+Penn State encourages its faculty, staff and students to follow Centers for Disease Control and Prevention (CDC) recommendations related to travel.
+In particular, unvaccinated travelers should delay travel until they are vaccinated.
 In addition to the risk to their personal health, travelers should be aware of the elevated risk to other members of the community — including individuals with compromised immune systems and the elderly — should they become infected.

 If you must travel for personal reasons, follow all state and local travel restrictions currently in place.
+All travelers should consult the CDC’s recommendations related to domestic travel and international travel, which differ depending on vaccination status.
 International travelers should consult the CDC’s website for the latest travel health notices and COVID-19 travel recommendations by destination, and research the restrictions imposed in the country they plan to visit, as well as any U.S. government restrictions that could impact their return home, as the global travel situation is changing frequently.
-With widespread, ongoing transmission of novel coronavirus worldwide, if you have traveled in the past 10 days, stay home and monitor your health.

 Employee Domestic Travel